euysra/JBlog/about/index.md

 Through participation in the society, members will gain valuable skills relating to research conduct and team work skills which become highly attractive when applying for internships, Masters or even PhD positions.
 Members are further greatly encouraged to take an innovative approach to developing new and exciting experiments.
 For many undergraduate members the EUYSRA projects are their first contact with real scientific research, and the society takes pride and responsibility in providing members with advice and guidance for excellent projects!

 ![jekyll Image](https://www.eusa.ed.ac.uk/pageassets/activities/societies/society/young-researchers/webpage7(1).png)

+# Join Us!

+You can join the society or subscribe to newspaper [here](https://www.eusa.ed.ac.uk/activities/societies/society/youngresearchers/)